Timothy R. HermanTimothy Herman Clark Hill

 Timothy R. Herman

-Timothy R. Herman is a Senior Attorney in the Chicago office of Clark Hill PLC and is a member of the firm's Litigation Practice Group.
+Timothy R. Herman is a Senior Attorney in the Chicago office of Clark Hill PLC and is a member of the Firm's Litigation Business Unit.
 His practice focuses on commercial litigation and employment law.
 Tim has successfully tried multiple cases, including a two week federal jury trial, defended and prosecuted temporary restraining order and preliminary injunction hearings, and has significant experience in all aspects of litigation through trial.
-His litigation practice covers such diverse areas as shareholder disputes, defending claims arising under the Fair Labor Standards Act and defending employment discrimination claims, non-competition and non-solicitation agreements, class action litigation, complex contract disputes, equipment leasing, real estate litigation, trust and estate litigation, insurance coverage litigation, product liability defense and mechanic's lien actions.
+His litigation practice covers such diverse areas as shareholder disputes, defending claims arising under the Fair Labor Standards Act, non-competition and non-solicitation disputes, class action litigation, complex supplier disputes, equipment leasing, real estate litigation, trust and estate litigation, legal malpractice actions, product liability defense and mechanic's lien actions.
+Tim has experience representing corporate and individual fiduciaries in matters involving claims of undue influence, lack of capacity, fraud, and duress and other disputes between beneficiaries of wills and trusts.
 Tim also has significant experience in post-judgment proceedings, including litigating fraudulent transfers and citations to discover assets.
-Tim also has experience in non-litigation matters, including analyzing and drafting employment and corporate maintenance agreements, contracts and assisting in corporate formation for small to medium-sized businesses and other start-up companies.
+Tim also has experience in transactional matters, including analyzing and drafting employment and corporate maintenance agreements, contracts and assisting in corporate formation for small to medium-sized businesses and other start-up companies.

 Tim graduated as the valedictorian of his law class at The John Marshall Law School in 2010.
-Tim graduated cum laude from Kalamazoo College in 2006 where he majored in Economics/Business and minored in Political Science.
+Tim graduated cum laude from Kalamazoo College in 2006 where he majored in Economics/Business and minored in Political Science and was a four year varsity basketball player.

 While attending law school, he was the Student Publications Editor of The John Marshall Law Review.
 He also externed for Judge Alexander P. White of the Circuit Court of Cook County and worked at a boutique law firm that focused on corporate and financial transactions and commercial litigation.